viastopshate/nets213_hw1/README.md

 Unlike Amazon Mechanical Turk, Google Crowdsource doesn't offer monetary incentives.
 This approach likely stems from several factors:

-1. Task Simplicity: The tasks are generally quick and don't require specialized skills
+1. Task Simplicity: The tasks are generally very quick to complete and don't require specialized skills
 2. Volume Strategy: Google aims for a high volume of contributions, which would be costly to incentivize financially
 3. Data Value: The individual value of each contribution is relatively low, but becomes significant in aggregate
 4. User Engagement: The platform leverages intrinsic motivation and gamification instead of financial rewards